EvolvedWeb/evowc/README.md

 </component>
 ```

-The property `age` is going to be a number.
+The property `age` is going to be a `number`.
 No matter what type of value you pass in, it will be converted into a number.
 So `component.age = '33'` will give it a numeric value of `33` and not a string of `"33"`.

 > TODO: What other types do I need to support?

 You can create private properties that are not accessable outside the component and are not settable by changing an attribute.
 These propertied are defined like this `:#propName` These properties can not be set outside of the generated class.
-But you can call the getter and setter for these properties by using `const a = this.#propName;` or `this.#propName = 'something';`
+Your code can call the getter and setter for these properties by using `const a = this.#propName;` or `this.#propName = 'something';`

 #### INFO

 Be aware that when you set a class property it will not affect the associated attribute on the component.
 We treat attributes for a property as an input to the component and not for an output.
-If you want to change an attribute on the component then you must call `this.setAttribute` or `this.removeAttribute` in your own code.
+If you want to change an attribute on the component then you must call the exported function `setAttr` in your own code.

+> _`setAttr` is exported from the file `DFElement.js`._

 #### Example: